 Crawl-delay: 10

 You just need to add the above code to your website's robots.txt file and wait for search engine spiders to crawl and recognize it.
-Although it's rare to encounter a situation where spiders crash a website by crawling, it does happen.
-For ordinary foreign trade enterprise websites, which don't have much content to begin with, there's no need for spiders to crawl resources frequently 24/7.
-After all, if the website speed is slowed down, it affects both SEO results and user experience.
+Although it's rare to encounter a situation where spiders overwhelm a website, it does happen.
+For ordinary foreign trade independent websites, which don't have much content to begin with, there's no need for spiders to crawl resources frequently 24/7.
+After all, if the website speed is slowed down, it affects both SEO performance and user experience.
 So, when you find your website being crawled frantically by spiders, you can consider taking this action.

 Related articles: